HmJustHanna/dwm/README.md

 # About

-I like default dwm and arch colors, so beauty changes are insignificant :)
+I like default dwm and arch color palette, so beauty changes are insignificant :)

 # Screenshots